NVIDIA/nvvl/README.md

 for PyTorch is provided (PR's for other frameworks are welcome).
 See the [PyTorch wrapper README](/pytorch/README.md) for documentation on using the PyTorch wrapper.
-Note that it is not required to build or install the C++ library before building the PyTorch wrapper (it's setup scripts will do so for you).
+Note that it is not required to build or install the C++ library before building the PyTorch wrapper (its setup scripts will do so for you).

 # Building and Installing